Virtual Private Gateway

 Packet Management

-You can also use Soracom Junction to enable advanced packet handling, such as inspecting packets to perform traffic analysis, mirroring packets to observe realtime network behavior, or redirecting packets to apply your own traffic shaping rules.
+You can also use Soracom Junction to enable advanced packet handling, such as inspecting packets to perform traffic analysis, mirroring packets to observe real-time network behavior, or redirecting packets to apply your own traffic-shaping rules.

 For additional information, refer to the Soracom Peek and Junction documentation.